eduardo7321/calculadora/README.md

 # Calculator project

-> Project carried out from the modern web course of Professor Leonardfo Leitão.
+> Project carried out from the modern web course of Professor Leonardo Leitão.
 The deployment was done on netfly and can be accessed at:
 [projeto calculadora em vue](https://serene-goldberg-92102a.netlify.app/)